GET IN TOUCH

 The department may contact a financial institution to verify that a taxpayer has an account.
 The bank must confirm details such as account number, names on the account, and current balance.
 This step ensures that the levy applies to the correct account and person.

-The department issues a formal notice to the bank, including the taxpayer’s identifying information, the debt amount, and authorization to freeze funds.
-Within two business days, the department also mails a notice to the taxpayer.
-This notice explains the intent to levy, the amount owed, and the right to challenge the action.
+The department issues a formal notice to the bank, including the taxpayer's identifying information, the debt amount, and authorization to freeze funds.
+The department also mails a notice to the taxpayer explaining the intent to levy, the amount owed, and the right to challenge the action.

-Upon receiving the levy notice, the bank must immediately freeze funds up to the debt amount in the account.
-The funds remain frozen for 15 to 20 days.
+Upon receiving the levy notice, the bank must freeze funds up to the debt amount in the account.
 During this period, the taxpayer may pay the debt, request a payment plan, or submit a written challenge.
-The bank may also charge a processing fee, which is added to the taxpayer’s financial burden.

-The department must notify the co-owners if the levied account is jointly held.
-These individuals can file a challenge within ten days if they believe their money should not be subject to the levy.
+If the levied account is jointly held, the department must notify co-owners, who may file a challenge if they believe their money should not be subject to the levy.
 Co-owners must provide proof that the funds belong solely to them.

-The bank must transfer the frozen funds to the department if no valid challenge is received within the waiting period.
-The amount transferred cannot exceed the debt, but if the balance is less, the department takes what is available and may issue another levy later for the remainder.
+If no valid challenge is received within the waiting period, the bank must transfer the frozen funds to the department.
+The amount transferred cannot exceed the debt, but if the account balance is less than what is owed, the department takes what is available and may issue another levy later for the remainder.

-This process can move quickly, sometimes within just a few weeks of the initial notice.
+This process can move quickly.
 Because the levy bypasses court review, taxpayers have a limited time to respond and must act immediately to protect their funds, explore defenses, or request relief.

 How Much Can Iowa Seize?